connectwd/Digital-CV/README.md

 ## 📝 References

-References avaliable upon receipt of an job offer.
+References available upon receipt of an job offer.